hamedsabri/Nvidia-Ovrtx-Maya-Plugin/README.md

 ```
 set MAYA_MODULE_PATH=%MAYA_MODULE_PATH%;<path_to_install_directory>
 ```
-Launch Maya, then run the following MEL commands to load the plugin and start the renderer:
+Launch Maya, then run the following MEL commands to load the plugin and show the render window:

 ```
 loadPlugin "ovrtxMayaPlugin";